 Cross the road and follow the tarmac bridleway.
 In 110yd (100m) turn right towards Knox Hall.
 Follow the path along the side of the Hall, past a garage and along the edge of some woodland.
 When emerging from the wood turn left onto the Old Coach Road.
 Look out for alpacas and goats in the fields to the right.
 Continue uphill, turn left on to the road and then right to the footpath signed 'Brimham'.

 SE1965 6437/ 54.0748 -1.701 Walk up the bridleway and after about 200m at the tiny cottage “Artists' Retreat” turn right, continuing to follow the footpath signed 'Brimham'.
-In about 500m turn left into the field and follow the wall to your right.
-Over the stile head straight across the next field to a stile in a wire fence.
-Once over that stile go forward and left heading for the rough stone steps over a small stream.
-Follow the path keeping the wall to your left and pass a large pond with bulrushes and dragonflies in summer.
+In about 450m (at SE 2008 6423 / 54.0736 -1.694) turn left into the field and follow the wall to your right.
+Over the next stile head straight across the field to a stile in a wire fence.
+Once over that stile go forward and to the left about 25 paces, heading for the corner of the fenc-ing, and a few yards to the right of the corner there are rough stepping stones over a small stream with stone steps up the bank.
+Then immediately cross the next small stream then follow the path keeping the wall to your left, passing a large pond with bul-rushes and dragonflies in summer.
 Go over the stile still keeping the wall to your left and head for the gate.
 Once through the gate, turn immediately left over another stile.
-Walk diagonally across the field passing a green barn to a gate with a faint white arrow.
+Walk diagonally across the field, pass-ing a green barn, to a gate with a faint white arrow.
 Cross the track then go through the gate and follow the right hand of the two way markers across the field to the far gate.
 Go through the gate and turn right up the track.
 Continue through the green gate and up the track.
-Note the stones on the track, quite a few of them contain limestone which for a short way we’re walking on again.
+Note the stones on the path, quite a few of them are limestone which for a short way we’re walking on again.

 SE 2051 6483/ 54.0789 -1.688 After passing the farmhouse on your right, turn left on the unmarked path and continue through the silver birch trees back into Brimham Rocks.
 Continue onwards and upwards between the large rock outcrops and head to the left towards the visitor centre.
 Reward yourself at the refreshment kiosk (we recommend hot chocolate!) before returning down one of the many paths through the rocks to car park.